douglaslab/lab-api/README.md

 ## Running the service

-1. To run the service, type `npm start`.
+1. To run the service, type `npm start` (or `npm run dev` to lint the code prior to running).
 1. To run the service continuously for development, type `nodemon`.
+1. Once the server is running, open a browser, and browse to [localhost:3000](http://localhost:3000).
+1. Use a REST client for your browser (like [Advanced Rest client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo/reviews?hl=en-US) for Chrome), to test the rest of the API.

+## Testing, linting, documentation

-1. To run tests, type `npm test`.
+1. To run all tests, type `npm test`.
+1. To run a specific test, type `mocha --harmony tests/<test name>`.
 1. To lint the code, type `npm run lint`.
-1. To start the server, after linting, type `npm run dev`.
+1. To generate documentation, type `npm run doc` and then open [docs/index.html](./docs/index.html) in your browser.
-1. Once the server is running, open a browser, and browse to [localhost:3000](http://localhost:3000).
-1. I recommend getting a REST client for your browser (like [Advanced Rest client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo/reviews?hl=en-US) for Chrome), to test the rest of the API.

 ## Technology stack